Chemonics: 2010s

-USAID also awarded a $37 million contract for Chemonics to operate the "Promote" program in Afghanistan, which seeks to help women find employment in the civil society, private, and public sectors; in 2018, the Special Inspector General for Afghanistan Reconstruction criticized USAID for results achieved to date.
-Expending nearly $90 million in taxpayer funding over three years, the program placed just 55 women in Afghan government jobs.
+In 2018, USAID awarded a $37 million contract for Chemonics to operate the "Promote" program in Afghanistan, which seeks to help women find employment in the civil society, private, and public sectors.

-In 2016, Chemonics launched the Blockchain for Development Solutions Lab, becoming the first U.S. international development company to develop blockchain technology.
-The lab aims to support financial inclusion and make business processes more efficient.
-Chemonics was the leading contractor for USAID in 2016.
-The firm ranked number 44 and number 28 in Washington Technology 2016 and 2017 lists of "Top 100 Contractors".
 The company ranked number 19 on Washington Technology's "top 100" list in 2018 and reportedly earned contracts valued at $1.613 billion.
 It was awarded a 2018 Industry Innovator award for its Blockchain for Development Solutions Lab.
 Chemonics partnered with Arizona State University to incorporate minimasters programming into staff training and development.

-In 2018, the Council of the District of Columbia approved a $5.2 million property tax break for Chemonics' headquarters relocation, despite opposition by member Elissa Silverman who objected to the company's troubled history of discriminatory hiring.
+Also in 2018, the Council of the District of Columbia approved a $5.2 million property tax break for Chemonics' headquarters relocation, despite opposition by member Elissa Silverman who objected to the company's troubled history of discriminatory hiring.
 Two years later, construction began.

+In 2019, Chemonics established an office in London, United Kingdom, to increase its aid work with the UK's Department for International Development and Foreign, Commonwealth and Development Office.